-On July 28, 2011, Talon distributed most of its shares of Rio Verde Minerals Development Corp. ("Rio Verde") to the Talon shareholders (the "RV Distribution").
+On July 28, 2011, Talon distributed most of its shares of Rio Verde Minerals Development Corp. ("Rio Verde"), the resulting TSX listed entity, to Talon shareholders (the "RV Distribution").
 Talon shareholders received one ordinary share of Rio Verde for every four shares of Talon held.
 The RV Distribution was completed as part of an arrangement pursuant to an arrangement agreement among Rio Verde Minerals Corporation, EM Resources Inc., EM Subco (BVI) Inc. and the Company dated as of April 5, 2011, as amended by an amendment agreement dated as of May 9, 2011 (collectively, the "Arrangement Agreement").
 Rio Verde began trading on the TSX on August 3, 2011 (TSX: RVD).
-Talon retains a small equity interest in Rio Verde.
+On March 13, 2013, Rio Verde completed a merger (in essence a take-over) with B&A Fertilizers Limited, a wholly-owned subsidiary of B&A Mineração S.A., whereby Rio Verde shareholders received \$0.40 in cash for each ordinary share held.